 Salesforce says one thing, your Markham account managers' spreadsheets say another

-A custom CRM for a Markham firm typically costs $70,000 to $220,000 over 4 to 8 months.
+A custom CRM (Customer Relationship Management) for a Markham firm typically costs $70,000 to $220,000 over 4 to 8 months.
 You build custom when Salesforce or HubSpot cannot model your actual sales motion (multi-year telecom contracts, channel-partner deals, or long professional-services pursuits) and your reps quietly keep the real pipeline somewhere else.
 If adoption is your only problem, fix the configuration first.

 Leadership opens Salesforce to see the pipeline and sees fiction, because the account managers who actually close deals track the real state of each opportunity in a personal spreadsheet and update the CRM the night before the forecast call.
 That is not laziness.
 It is the CRM not matching how Markham's longer, relationship-led, multi-stakeholder deals actually move.